Frederick Beaumont-Nesbitt: Military career

-From 3 November 1915 until 16 August 1916 he served as aide-de-camp to General Richard Haking, the Commander of the 11th Army Corps, finally returning to his regiment on 16 September 1916.
+From 3 November 1915 until 16 August 1916 he served as aide-de-camp to Lieutenant-General Richard Haking, then in command of the 11th Army Corps, finally returning to his regiment on 16 September 1916.
 On 8 May 1917 he was seconded to the staff as a General Staff Officer, Grade 3, serving with the 4th Army.
 On 24 March 1918 he was appointed brigade major of the 3rd Guards Brigade.

 From February 1919 he served as the adjutant of a Dispersal Unit (overseeing the demobilization of conscripts), until on 29 May 1919 he was appointed a Staff Captain in the 2nd Guards Brigade.
 In December 1919 Beaumont-Nesbitt was awarded the Military Cross.

 He spent a year as an instructor in English at a French military school, before returning to his regiment in August 1921 to serve as adjutant until August 1922.
 In November 1922 Beaumont-Nesbitt was attached to the War Office as a General Staff Officer, 3rd Grade, and was promoted to the rank of major on 2 February 1924.
 On 6 June 1924 he left the staff only to return on 1 September 1926, as a General Staff Officer, 2nd Grade, and served there until 1 September 1930.

 He was promoted to the rank of lieutenant colonel on 22 May 1932, and commanded the 2nd Battalion, Grenadier Guards, until 1935.
 On 1 February 1936 he was appointed military attaché in Paris (as a General Staff Officer, 1st Grade, or GSO1, on half-pay) with the brevet rank of colonel.
 He was promoted to colonel on 22 May 1936, with seniority backdated to 1 February.
 He was later made a Commander of the Royal Victorian Order.
 He then attended the Imperial Defence College, where Richard O'Connor was a fellow student.

 On 29 August 1938 Beaumont-Nesbitt was appointed the Deputy Director of Military Intelligence at the War Office, and granted the temporary rank of brigadier.
 On the day following the declaration of war, 4 September 1939, he was made an acting major-general, and took over as Director of Military Intelligence after the former incumbent Henry Pownall was appointed Chief of Staff of the British Expeditionary Force.
 On 4 September 1940 he received the temporary rank of major-general.
 Beaumont-Nesbitt relinquished the position of DMI on 16 December 1940.